omniV1/AQC/Docs/InitialProposal.md

 **Operational Sustainability**: We'll monitor the resources required to maintain the platform, particularly for AI features, ensuring monthly costs remain under $50 for these components.

 These metrics will help us refine the platform during development and provide Sarah with insights for ongoing improvement after launch.

 ---

- light household help, and resource sharing
-- **Target Market**: New parents in the West Valley area of Arizona
-- **Current Operations**: In-person services with manual resource sharing and paper documentation

-### Experience & Qualifications
-- DONA International certified postpartum doula
-- Mother of three with firsthand postpartum experience
-- 3+ years providing postpartum support services
-- Background in early childhood education

-### Project Involvement
-Sarah has confirmed her willingness to work closely with our development team throughout the project.
-She will be available for:
-- Weekly check-in meetings (video or phone)
-- User testing sessions (2-3 hours bi-weekly)
-- Content creation and review
-- Feedback on designs and functionality

-Sarah will serve as the primary stakeholder and subject matter expert, providing essential domain knowledge and ensuring the platform meets real-world needs of both doulas and clients.

----